 But would it work in real life?

-London Gatwick apparently did a trial of various boarding techniques last fall, wherein they used digital displays to tell which passenger(s) to board at which time, going from back row to the front, with window seats first, middle seats next and aisle seats last (they didn’t mention whether or not they were using Steffen’s and/or the Norwegian group’s respective techniques).
-Not surprisingly, those who were willing to pay for early boarding would still get to board the plane earlier.
+London Gatwick apparently did a trial of various boarding techniques, wherein they used digital displays to tell which passenger(s) to board at which time, going from back row to the front, with window seats first, middle seats next and aisle seats last (they didn’t mention whether or not they were using Steffen’s and/or the Norwegian group’s respective techniques).
+Not surprisingly, those willing to pay for early boarding would still get to board the plane earlier.
 Because profits before anything.
 Anyway, unfortunately, they haven’t posted the results of those trials yet.

 If Steffen’s and the Norwegians’ data is correct, and if Gatwick was willing to experiment with such boarding, I would say that, if nothing else, it’s thought it has the potential to be successful.
 Of course, passengers would have to be willing to (A) wait their turn and (B) board separately from their family members.
 That second one might be the biggest hurdle of all.